mattpocock/redux-xstate-poc/README.md

 # XState Redux

 Incrementally adopt XState in your Redux app with some simple middleware.
-Use 100% of XState's features, and get the benefits of Redux's tooling.
+Use 100% of XState's features.

 ```ts
 export const counterSlice = createXStateSlice({